thepsunan-lim/uploadImageJs/README.md

 This lib is for components that need enchancement for uploading and cropping images.

-This lib is the simple combination of CropperJS and Ant Design.
+This lib is a simple combination of CropperJS and Ant Design.
 CropperJs: https://fengyuanchen.github.io/cropperjs/
 Ant Design: https://ant.design/docs/react/introduce